 Instead, I use a hidden waist belt travel wallet.

-You can click here to see the type of bag I use while traveling or walking around a crowded city.
+Click here to view the type of bag I use while traveling or walking around a densely populated city at Amazon.

 Lastly, I like that these bags have the RFID blocking technology built into them.